nibscbioinformatics/ampliconseq_qiime2/README.md

 READS='/FULL/PATH/TO/DIR/' #plug in the full path to your data
 ```

-7. Modify the `metadata.txt` template in the `docs` directory and record your file names and final sample names (*Keep as is if running the test_data*)
+6. Modify the `metadata.txt` template in the `docs` directory and record your file names and final sample names (*Keep as is if running the test_data*)
+For instructions on using QIIME2 metadata see guidelines [here](https://docs.qiime2.org/2021.2/tutorials/metadata/)

 Please fill out the `metadata.txt` as follows:
 SampleID  | Sample